-A certified ophthalmic technician is a professional who performs medical histories, pre-test to access visual function, specialized tests to determine specific eye diseases and office management for the ophthalmologists (medical doctor).
+A certified ophthalmic technician is a professional who performs medical histories, pre-tests to access visual function, specialized tests to determine specific eye diseases, and office management for ophthalmologists (medical doctors).
 The ophthalmic technician needs to understand the anatomy of the eye and how the eye functions.
 This will include knowledge and recognition of common eye diseases.
 Communication skills are utilized to obtain relevant medical histories and to efficiently convey eyecare information to patients.
-Ophthalmic technicians also help administer eye medications and dressings, and assist in minor office surgeries.
+Ophthalmic technicians also help administer eye medications and dressings and assist in minor office surgeries.